A bibliophile and a technology enthusiast with a day job in the IT industry

 My last workplace had a rest-area (of sorts) where we had drinking water, coffee machine, a microwave and a selection of newspapers.
 At any given time during the workday, you would find at least one person sitting there reading a paper, some times we would find heated debates ongoing, even comparing facts on the same incident from different newspapers.
 Considering that I was one among the older folk at that workplace (70% of the population were twenty somethings), I safely conclude this is not a generational preference.

-So what is setting apart the Indian scenario?
+So what is setting India apart in this scenario?

 So will this change with the upward trend in mobile usage?
 There is a school of thought that as the Indian youth embark on their internet explorations, the newspaper industry will go the way of other countries.
 While we have to wait and watch, initial data points do not substantiate this.
 Mobile internet is primarily seen as a peer to peer communication source as well as an entertainment source.
 If we check what the Indian public is doing on the internet, especially from a smartphone (data from January 2017)